 Located on Sakiamachi this restaurant specialises in a huge variety of seafood dishes including some Hokkaido classics.
 One of the most popular dishes is the salmon sashimi with salmon roe, a Hokkaido classic.

-Another awesome sushi restaurant located on Shinonome-Cho, 2-2.
+Another awesome sushi restaurant located in the city center.
 A similar offering to Kaisendonya.
 They have some fantastic sea urchin and salmon roe dishes.

 This awesome izakaya is one of the best restaurants in town, it has received a Bib Gourmand from the Michelin Guide.
 Pretty good for a small family-run affair.